OrangeTide/boris/stackvm/README.txt

 $ make tests

-You will need to have q3vm utilities from Quake3 to build the tests.
-You can build them in the ioquake3 source and copy the binaries q3asm and q3lcc into tools/ directory.
+You will need to have tools (lcc compiler and q3 assembler) installed to run the test.
+Ideally git submodule can get them for you:

+$ git submodule update

+The source for the tools is at git://github.com/OrangeTide/stackvm-tools.git